Burp Suite, Website Hacking

 And there we go, from the below image you can see that almost all of our payloads got triggered out with a successful flag.

 To be more precise, let’s check its output in the browser.
-Right-click on any successful request, opt the option to “Show response in the browser” and copy the generated URL in thus paste it in the browser.
+Right-click on any successful request, opt for the option to “Show response in the browser” and copy the generated URL in thus paste it in the browser.

 Great !!
 It’s working, our payload hit at the correct destination.